 Our dedicated Grounds Maintenance and Caretaking Team are responsible for ensuring your communal areas are well maintained and kept up to a high standard.
 There are a couple of things you can do to ensure your caretaker can look after the communal area around your home.
 These include:

 - Picking up after your dog - the team cannot mow or strim the grass where there is dog mess as this can be a Health and Safety risk.
-We really need customers to pick up after their pets, or let us know which pets are causing the problem.
+Please pick up after your pets, or let us know which pets are causing the problem.

 - Annually check your trees – please notify us regarding dangerous, dead or obstructing trees or branches.
 Every 3 years we arrange for a tree survey to be carried out by an independent tree specialist